Breaking Free from Codependency: Building Healthier Relationships

 Developing Healthy Relationships After Codependency

-There is life after codependency.
-Moreover, there are healthy relationships after codependency as well.
-Once codependency is overcome, developing healthy relationships requires time, patience, and work.
+There is life after a codependent relationship.
+Moreover, healthy relationships are just on the horizon as well.
+Once you overcome codependency, developing healthy relationships requires time, patience, and work.

 - Begin with openness and honesty.
-These are steps to establishing equality in relationships, and it requires being honest of one’s own needs and requirements as well as the other person’s as well.
+These are steps to establishing equality in relationships, and it requires being honest of your own needs and requirements as well as the other person’s needs and requirements.

 - Establishing boundaries is of utmost importance.
 Codependent relationships lack boundaries.
 With healthy relationships, boundaries become necessary as they provide the time and space to focus on oneself.
 It also involves taking breaks when necessary.

 - Have a life outside of one relationship.
-This requires cultivating a strong social support system, having personal goals in life, pursuing interests and hobbies, and so on.
+It requires cultivating a strong social support system, having personal goals in life, pursuing interests and hobbies, and so on.

 - Be positive.
 Do not give room to a lot of negative thinking in life despite negative experiences.
-Group support, like CoDA, especially helps with this.
+Group support, like CoDA, specifically helps you get out of this kind of negative mindset.

-- Consider seeking professional help, like counseling.
+- Consider seeking professional help, like therapy or counseling.
 It provides ongoing care and support, which is crucial for developing healthy relationships after codependency.

 Contents